top of page

 Did you know that the Load Line Regulations, introduced by Lord Plimsoll in the British parliament in 1854, were the first step towards ensuring maritime safety by preventing the overloading of ships?
-These regulations, which later became the first Merchant Shipping Act in 1876, paved the way for the development of the Plimsoll marks, also known as load lines, which are now a crucial aspect of international maritime regulations.
+These regulations, which later became the first Merchant Shipping Act in 1876, paved the way for the development of the Plimsoll marks, also known as load line marks, which are now very important, in terms of international maritime regulations.

 The concept of load lines has come a long way since its inception, with the International Load Line Convention, held from March 3 to April 5, 1966, establishing the first international standards for cargo loading guidelines.
 The convention's regulations, which came into force on October 5, 1966, provide separate tables for dry cargo vessels and liquid cargo vessels, taking into account factors such as weather-tight integrity of the freeboard deck, cargo space subdivision, hull strength, and permeability.